sam3016/colorpicker_fm/README.md

 <h1>Color Picker(v0.1)</h1>

 <h2>Introduction</h2>
-It is a simple addon I built based on the template (cra-template-fmw) from Geist Interactive(for details, please check: https://github.com/geistinteractive/cra-template-fmw) and react-color
+It is a simple addon I built based on the template (cra-template-fmw) from Geist Interactive(for details, please check: https://github.com/geistinteractive/cra-template-fmw) and react-color.

-<h2>Language Support</h2>
+It is not for production use.
+The addon is used at your own risk.
+I cannot guarantee there is no bug.

+<h2>Language Support(Using Google Translate API)</h2>
 It supports English, French, German, Italian, Dutch, Spanish, Swedish, Japanese, Brazilian-Portuguese, Korean and Simplified Chinese for everything at least in WebViewer.

 You are welcome to send me the translation of other languages.
 I will update it as soon as possible.